 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 The NHS, Government, Cumbria County Council and ourselves produced the information linked to below to help you, through the current coronavirus pandemic.

-Find out about the testing sites in Cumbria on NHS website, which is available to anybody with COVID-19 symptoms in Cumbria.
+See list of COVID-19 testing sites in Cumbria on NHS website that are available to anybody with COVID-19 symptoms in Cumbria.

-See coronavirus COVID-19 on the NHS website to get the latest NHS information and advice about coronavirus (COVID-19).
+See coronavirus COVID-19 on the NHS website to get NHS advice about COVID-19, including symptoms, testing, vaccination and self-isolation.